majeedcs/UnixFinalProject/INSTALL.md

 # www-data is the default user nginx web server runs as.
 # You change ownership to www-data to make sure Nginx can access and serve the files.)
 ```
+Make sure that the path is the one to your repository you want to autodeploy

 5. Next we need to make a config file so we type in the following commands:
 ```bash
 sudo nano /etc/nginx/sites-available/yourdomain.com